“Color Columbia: Plein Air Paint Out” event hosts artists at Lake Kittamaqundi and Wilde Lake on Sept. 9

-Artists interested in participating should contact Liz Henzey (Liz.Henzey@ColumbiaAssociation.org) or Trudy Babchak (Trudy.Babchak@ColumbiaAssociation.org) for more information and an entry form.
-For more information, please visit ColumbiaAssociation.org/colorcolumbia, email Art.Staff@ColumbiaAssociation.org or call 410-730-0075.
+Artists interested in participating should contact Liz Henzey (Liz.Henzey@ColumbiaAssociation.org) or contact Trudy Babchak (Trudy.Babchak@ColumbiaAssociation.org) and/or visit ColumbiaAssociation.org/colorcolumbia, email Art.Staff@ColumbiaAssociation.org or call 410-730-0075.

 Columbia Art Center is dedicated to providing experiences in the visual arts for all ages and interest levels and to joining with local arts organizations and community businesses in creating diverse offerings.
 The Art Center offers year-round art classes, rotating gallery exhibitions, a gallery gift shop, summer art camp for children, art-centric birthday parties, studio rentals, a Japanese garden, art and life enhancement lectures and more.
 It is open Monday-Thursday from 9:30am to 9pm; Friday from 9:30am to 5pm.; Saturday from 9am to 5pm; and Sunday from 11am to 5pm.

 About Columbia Association